astropy/photutils/docs/segmentation.rst

 ^^^^^^^^^^^^^^^^^^

-:func:`~photutils.segmentation.source_properties` requires inputting a *total* error array, i.e. the background-only error plus Poisson noise due to individual sources.
+:func:`~photutils.segmentation.source_properties` requires inputting a *total* error array, i.e., the background-only error plus Poisson noise due to individual sources.
 The :func:`~photutils.utils.calc_total_error` function can be used to calculate the total error array from a background-only error array and an effective gain.

 The ``effective_gain``, which is the ratio of counts (electrons or photons) to the units of the data, is used to include the Poisson